 The Leadership Challenge touches upon almost all that is necessary to be a great leader.

-Kouzes and Posner are to leadership a bit what Gottman is to relationship: these guys have researched, studies and measured for decades.
+Kouzes and Posner are to leadership a bit what Gottman is to relationship: these guys have colleted data for decades.

-Now that does not guarantee they are right or know better than anyone else, but it gives a quantitative foundations to what they say.
-Which one might challenge with numbers and methodology at hand, of course, but it certainly makes them stand out.
+Now that does not guarantee they are right or know better than anyone else, and surveys can be notoriously poor formats of collecting data.
+However, they still give a more quantitative foundations to what they say.

 I listed a few major cons there, but if you have been reading around here I am often more demanding of great books than of average ones.